Photo by John Flores

 The co-op has also been advocating for the removal of ICE at their local Hennepin County Health Center - Shared Capital Cooperative is offering 3 months forbearance (no repayment necessary for 3 months) to any borrower in Minnesota

 Over 700 businesses including worker co-ops closed operations participating in the January 30 General Strike in Minneapolis.
+May Day Cafe worker co-op closed for business and instead offered a community meal to those participating in the direct action in need of a meal.

 The USFWC stands with our members and cooperatives everywhere demanding accountability, safety, and respect for human rights.
 If you’re a business or business association, join our call to Congress to defend our civil rights here.